This post from the archives is reposted as part of the Blast from the Past series. New content will return October 3, 2013.

 The really simple answer to this is yes.
-Anything that has holes drilled in it in a regular grid-like pattern can be the ground for needlepoint.
+Anything with holes drilled in it in a regular grid-like pattern can be the ground for needlepoint.

-Think of these grounds as being like perforated paper or plastic canvas but made of a different material.
+Think of these grounds as perforated paper or plastic canvas made of a different material.

-However, the size of the grid (think of it as being like mesh-size) will determine how “rustic” it looks.
+However, the grid size (think of it as being like mesh size) will determine how “rustic” it looks.
 Bigger grids will make more rustic designs, so pick your pattern accordingly.

 You also need to be sure to pick a thread or yarn that will cover well.
 This may mean that you’ll need to use bulky or even super bulky knitting yarns to get the right look.